 For the best in cozy and lofty warmth, down jackets are in a class of their own.
 That said, the category covers a wide range of options, from lightweight and packable designs for backcountry use to stylish and hardwearing models for your winter commutes.
-Below we break down the primary considerations in choosing the right down jacket, including selecting the ideal amount of warmth, explaining fill power and fill weight, the importance of shell durability, and more.
+Below we break down the primary considerations in choosing a down jacket, including warmth, fill power and fill weight, weight and packability, durability, and more.
 And to check out our top picks, see our article on the best down jackets.

 Down jackets vary substantially in terms of warmth.
 On the lightweight end of the spectrum, popular models like the Mountain Hardwear Ghost Whisperer/2 provide sufficient insulation for summer backpacking and shoulder-season conditions, while a winter-ready piece like the Feathered Friends Khumbu Parka is packed with enough down to handle sub-zero temperatures.
 To help clarify the different types of down jackets and when and where they excel, we cover the three main categories below: